Punch Me Twice

 “Well goddamn,” Sam says to me.
 “That’s blood.”

 Sam’s not a fighter but he knows this ring well enough.
 He lives a few doors down from me, with his grandparents and his younger brother, in a house that’s warm and drafty and never very noisy.
-He’s lived there for almost a year now, ever since his mom went back to the rehabilitation center in BLAH.
+He’s lived there for almost a year now.
 The first time I went over my mom gave me peaches to help introduce myself, but Sam tried to kiss me halfway up the first flight of stairs and I was so surprised that I dropped the six peaches down the rest of the stairway.
 They landed with six little thumps, and I accidentally worked the peach juice into the carpeting with my toes when I went to pick them up.
 It was so bad his grandmother had to pour salt right onto the stain later to get it out.
 Sam’s my year at school and most days we walk home together since we live so close, and I like the way he puts a spin on things.
 He thinks in cause and effect.
 One time, to make sure his grandmother would let him spend Sunday mornings at my house, he convinced me to take him to church with my family.
 He made a big show of ironing his pants and combing his hair, getting up before 8 o’clock to eat a big breakfast, and he even had me come by in my long floral dress, with my mother, to prove that we were really going.
 We only went to church that one time, but since then his grandmother lets him walk over Sunday mornings and spend all afternoon watching boxing and picking the fruit from the trees in my backyard.

 We’re a few rows back from the action and all the spectators are dressed in weekend clothes, light cotton suits and loose tops.
 This is the first match Sam and I have seen live.
 We usually watch the pros fight on TV but today those matches seem slow in comparison.
 It’s the heat or the noise of the crowd, maybe, that makes this fight electric.
 There’s no commentary like there is on TV so I have to ask Dad whenever the ref blows the whistle in a way I don’t understand.
 He knows all the rules.
 Patton and Evans aren’t pros but they’re strong and Dad is writing down every move he respects in the margins of his newspaper, chronologically, small and neat so he has room for the whole match.
 It’s what he does for the big matches on TV, too.
 He has newspapers from all throughout the 70s filed in his office and he’ll bring them out sometimes to show us what moves the greats made, how they jabbed and dodged and danced.